MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/author-apis.md

 }
 ```

 This IDL declares a Windows Runtime (runtime) class.
-A runtime class is a type that can be activated across executable boundaries, and consumed via modern COM interfaces.
+A runtime class is a type that can be activated and consumed via modern COM interfaces, typically across executable boundaries.
 When you add an IDL file to your project, and build, the C++/WinRT toolchain (`midl.exe` and `cppwinrt.exe`) generate an implementation type for you.
 Using the example IDL above, the implementation type is a C++ struct stub named **winrt::MyProject::implementation::MyRuntimeClass** in source code files named `\MyProject\MyProject\Generated Files\sources\MyRuntimeClass.h` and `MyRuntimeClass.cpp`.

 The implementation type looks like this.